 143 Introduction to Probability and Statistics (4).
 F and S. An introduction to the concepts and methods of probability and statistics.
 The course is designed for students interested in the application of probability and statistics in business, economics, and the social and life sciences.
 Topics include descriptive statistics, probability theory, random variables and probability distributions, sampling distributions, point and interval estimation, hypothesis testing, analysis of variance, and correlation and regression.
-Prerequisite: meeting the Calvin admission requirement in Mathematics.
+Prerequisite: Meeting the Calvin admission requirement in Mathematics.
 Staff.

 156 Discrete Mathematics for Computer Science (4).
-F. Sets both as mathematical objects and abstract data types, logic, mathematical induction, combinatorics, and probability.
+F. Sets both as mathematical objects and abstract data types, logic, mathematical induction, combinatories, and probability.
 Applications in computer science.
 Prerequisite: Computer Science 185 or permission of the instructor.
-Mr. R. Pruim.
+R. Pruim.

 159 Elementary Functions and Calculus (4).
 F Mathematics 159 and 160 together serve as an alternative to Mathematics 161 for students who have completed four years of high school mathematics but who are not ready for calculus.
 Placement in Mathematics 159 or 161 is determined by a calculus readiness test that is administered to incoming first-year students during orientation.
 Topics include functions and their graphs, polynomial functions, trigonometric functions, exponential and logarithmic functions, limits, and derivatives.
-Prerequisite: four years of college preparatory high school mathematics.
-Mr. S. Leestma.
+Prerequisite: Four years of high school mathematics.
+S. Leestma.

 160 Elementary Functions and Calculus II (3).
-I. This course is a continuation of Mathematics 159.
-Mathematical topics include derivatives, applications of derivatives, and integrals.
+I. A continuation of Mathematics 159.
+Topics include derivatives, applications of derivatives, integrals, and applications of integrals.
 Historical and philosophical aspects of calculus are integrated with the development of the mathematical ideas, providing a sense of the context in which calculus was developed.
-Prerequisites: Mathematics 159 and meeting the Calvin admission requirement in Mathematics.
-Mr. S. Leestma.
+Prerequisite: Mathematics 159.
+G. Venema.

-161 Calculus I (4).
+161H Calculus I (4).
 F and S, honors section.
 This course serves as an introduction to calculus.
-Mathematical topics include functions, limits, derivatives, applications of derivatives, and integrals.
+Topics include functions, limits, derivatives, applications of derivatives, integrals, and applications of integrals.
 Historical and philosophical aspects of calculus are integrated with the development of the mathematical ideas, providing a sense of the context in which calculus was developed.
-Prerequisites: meeting the Calvin admission requirement in mathematics and either four years of college preparatory mathematics and on acceptable score on the calculus readiness test administered by the department during orientation or Mathematics 110.
+Prerequisite: Either four years of college preparatory mathematics or Mathematics 110.
+A calculus readiness test is administered by the department during orientation and some students may be placed in Mathematics 159 on the basis of that test.
 Staff.

-162 Calculus II (4).
+162H Calculus II (4).
 F and S, honors section.
-Exponential and logarithmic functions, trigonometric functions, techniques of integration, sequences, and series.
+Techniques of integration; rectangular, cylindrical, and spherical coordinate systems; vectors; partial derivatives; multiple integrals; and an introduction to sequences and series.
 Prerequisite: Mathematics 160 or 161.
-First-year students with advanced placement (AP) credit for Calculus I should normally enroll in section AP.
+Laboratory.
+First-year students with advanced placement credit for Mathematics 161 should normally enroll in section AP.
 Staff.

 190 First-Year Seminar in Mathematics (1).
 F and S. An introduction in seminar format to several different topics in mathematics not otherwise part of the undergraduate program.
 Topics vary by semester, but will include both classical and recent results and both theoretical and applied topics.
 The goals of the course are to acquaint students with the breadth of mathematics and to provide opportunity for students interested in mathematics to study these topics together.
 All first-year students interested in mathematics (regardless of prospective major program) are welcome to register.
 This course may be repeated for credit.
 It will be graded on a credit/no-credit basis.
-Mr. T. Scofield, Mr. G. Venema.
+T. Scofield, T. Jager.